Frequently Asked Questions

 Cherilyn Kislosky-McLellan RPN, Coordinator of Volunteers and Day Hospice

-Q. What is Camp Erin Hamilton and who can who can apply?
+Q. What is Camp Keaton Hamilton and who can who can apply?

-A. Camp Erin Hamilton, in partnership with The Moyer Foundation, is a 3 day camp in Bracebridge for children andteens aged 6-17 who have experienced the death of someone close to them.
+A. Camp Keaton Hamilton, formerly Camp Erin is a 3 day camp in Bracebridge for children and teens aged 7-17 who have experienced the death of someone close to them.
 This weekend long experience is filled with traditional, fun camp activities combined with grief education and emotional support- lead by grief professionals and trained volunteers.
-Camp Erin provides a unique opportunity for peer bonding between children and teens facing a similar life circumstance.
-Camp Erin is offered free to all families.
+Camp Keaton provides a unique opportunity for peer bonding between children and teens facing a similar life circumstance.
+Camp Keaton is offered free to all families.

 Q. Is there a fee for Hospice Services?
 How can we help your hospice financially?

-A. All of the programs offered at the Dr. Bob Kemp Hospice are provided at no charge to the clients and their loved ones.
-With only a fraction of costs covered by the government continue to be able to provide these services; we rely on the generosity of our donors.
-Anyone can make “In Memorial” donation, become a monthly donor and support the Hospice for $10 per month, consider the Hospice when making a general donation, or consider planned giving and Legacy donations.
+A. All of the programs offered at the Dr. Bob Kemp Hospice are provided at no charge to the clients, residents and families and their loved ones.
+With only a fraction of costs covered by the government we continue to be able to provide these services; we rely on the generosity of our donors.
+Anyone can make “In Memorial” donation, become a monthly donor or make a one time donation.
+Please consider the Hospice when making a general donation, or consider planned giving and Legacy donations.